Citrix SD-WAN Orchestrator for On-premises allows you to configure the appliance settings, at the site level and push it to the remote appliances.

 Currently, the mobile broadband settings can be configured on Citrix SD-WAN 110 and Citrix SD-WAN-210 appliances.

-You can configure the following mobile broadband settings on Citrix SD-WAN Orchestrator service.
+You can configure the following mobile broadband settings on Citrix SD-WAN Orchestrator for On-premises.

 SIM PIN status